 “Most travel writing books you pick up spend most of their pages on the craft itself and the earnings part is treated as an afterthought.
 I think that’s backward.” – Tim Leffel

-*In an attempt to join the modern world, the above is an affiliate link to Tim's book and the AWC.
-Or at least I think it is, because I'm not really confident that I've set it up correctly.
-I'm dipping my toe into the world of affiliate links, but will only have them for books or products that I have paid for myself, have tried and think are really worthwhile.
+*In an attempt to join the modern world, the above are affiliate links.
+Or at least I think they are, because I’m not really confident that I’ve set it up correctly.
+I’m dipping my toe into the world of affiliate links, but will only have them for books or products that I have paid for myself, have tried and think are really worthwhile.
 Because let’s be honest, lots of freelance writers aren’t making much cash.
 I want to change that.

 Tim’s book has been fundamental in helping me to break into travel writing.
 I would highly recommend it.

 Are you looking to get into travel writing?
 Have you found any great publications that you'd like to share?